-Arkansas has hopped on the black uniform band wagon, much to our chagrin.
+Arkansas has hopped on the black uniform bandwagon, much to our chagrin.
 Please, America.
 No more black jerseys!*

 One question I have for the black uniform, of course, is what will the helmet look like?
 Will Arkansas stick with their regular helmets when wearing this alternate jersey or is there a super-secret black helmet to be unveiled later?
 Or perhaps a white helmet?

-Arkansas will also wear an updated version of their road jersey, which follows the same template the black jersey does as far as style goes, with some more traditional color options for the Razorbacks and a couple tweaks from the potential alternate jersey…
+Arkansas will also wear an updated version of their road jersey, which follows the same template the black jersey does as far as style goes, with some more traditional color options for the Razorbacks and a couple of tweaks from the potential alternate jersey…

 The Razorback logo at the bottom of the neckline shows the full logo, as opposed to just the head, and actually looks more like an Arkansas road jersey.
 The sleeves once again are shortened to provide a little extra advantage and overall the design looks pretty slick.

 For now, the road whites will get a seal of approval (Note to self, design a seal of approval), while the black jerseys get a thumbs down and early consideration for next year’s Worst Uniform Tournament.

-* The general rule here is that black jerseys should be avoided unless your school actually considers black to be an official school color.
+The general rule here is that black jerseys should be avoided unless your school actually considers black to be an official school color.